 Steve outlines several phases that prepare you to sell your MVP.
 However, adapting them to a consumer product like CloudFire was a little challenging because of his mostly Enterprise perspective.
 Unlike big-ticket enterprise sales that are usually done face to face and characterized by long sales cycles, CloudFire has to primarily sell itself through a website.
 This is both liberating and difficult.

 Here’s how I interpreted and applied Steve’s Customer Validation phases to CloudFire:

 Articulate a Value Proposition

-I created several Unique Value Proposition statements and tested them both face-to-face and through other channels as detailed in my last post.
-My objective was not so much optimizing the landing page for conversion but for engagement — Distilling the essence of the problem/solution to a single sentence and testing the level of resonance with customers.
+I created several Unique Value Proposition statements and tested them both face-to-face and through other channels, as detailed in my last post.
+My objective was not so much optimizing the landing page for conversion but for engagement — Distilling the essence of the problem/solution into a single sentence and testing the level of resonance with customers.

 Prepare a Preliminary Collateral Plan

 The website is the only sales and marketing collateral customers see.
 In addition to the landing page, I created the following pages, which flowed easily from the results of my previous customer and product presentations:

 - Why CloudFire Page — Preliminary Product Positioning